 As you review your analytics, you may see an entity value of (not set) displayed, including the parenthesis, for your API Proxies, Product, Developer, Developer Apps and other dimensions.
 This may or may not be an issue.

-See below for possible explanations of why you are seeing a (not set) entity on some dimensions.
+The following table summarizes possible explanations for why you are seeing (not set) on a particular dimensions.

 |API Proxy||A call to an API proxy reached the Apigee routers, but was malformed, never reached the proxy, and the message processor returned a 404 status code with a classification error.
 This means that there are some callers that are making malformed calls.|

 |API Product||Not all of your API proxies and developer apps are using products.
 For information about how to get your API proxies and developer apps to use products, see Create API products.|

 |Developer||Some of your traffic is being generated by unregistered developers.
 This traffic may originate with an internal-use or public API.
 For information about how to register your app developers, see Managing app developers.|